Ribhav28/Ribhav28/README.md

 ### About Hyperswarm 👊

-<span style="color:blue">[Hyperswarm](https://docs.holepunch.to/building-blocks/hyperswarm)</span> simplifies peer discovery and connection for shared interests over a distributed network, often using Hypercore's **discovery key as the topic**.
+[Hyperswarm](https://docs.holepunch.to/building-blocks/hyperswarm) simplifies peer discovery and connection for shared interests over a distributed network, often using Hypercore's **discovery key as the topic**.
 It is a networking tool that excels in establishing secure, direct connections between peers, bypassing NAT traversal complexities.

 ### Requirements 📋